Insulin Slows Disease Progression

 Nasal spray with insulin might treat people suffering from Alzheimer’s disease, but it does not represent a cure.

-Insulin and incretins are compounds with multiple effects on neurodegenerative disease.
+Insulin and incretins have multiple effects on neurodegenerative disease.

 Preclinical studies have demonstrated that GLP-1 receptor agonists reduce neuroinflammation, reduce tau phosphorylation, reduce amyloid deposition, increase synaptic function, and improve memory formation.